 - Zenfish (Pokebar - a Hawaiian tradition based restaurant) I haven't eaten there yet.
 I emailed with the owner and she had this to say:

-- The food trucks are superstars of local gluten free, though some use a commissary (a rented community kitchen which is not a gluten free space), so be cautious and ask questions.
+- Some food trucks claim gluten free, though some use a commissary (a rented community kitchen which is not a gluten free space), so be cautious and ask questions.

 I may or may not have tried these locations.